j0ly/FirstProject/REPORT.md

 ### How to identify
 Modify “yourserver” in this link to match your installation; http://yourserver/firstproject/admin/config.ini.
 Then open this link with your browser, and you should see the credentials.
 ### How to fix
-Deny access to the config.ini file, in one way or another.
+Deny access to the config.ini file.

 There is already a .htaccess file in the admin folder that should do that, but Apache does not by default enable the use of .htaccess files.
 To enable, do this: